Biranjay-kumar/innerglow-backend/README.md

 🔗 [API Docs](https://innerglow-backend.onrender.com/api-docs/)

+📄 You can download the Database design file [here](./databaseDesign.jpg).

 ## **Description**
 InnerGlow backend is a scalable and robust backend system built using **Node.js** and **Express.js**.
 It handles user authentication, data management, email handling, and provides API documentation through Swagger UI.
 The API is built to serve the requirements of the **InnerGlow** platform and is optimized for scalability and performance.